 Export of gas to Singapore from the Gajah Baru facilities commenced on 24 October 2011.
 An additional 40 bbtud, originally contracted under GSA 3 and GSA 4, to be supplied to buyers in Batam Island, Indonesia, is to be supplied to Singapore in exchange for Sumatra gas volumes, currently under contract to Singapore, which will be redirected to other domestic markets in Indonesia.

 Over the course of 2014/2015 Premier brought on-stream the Naga and Pelikan fields.
 Both fields will deliver additional reserves into the Singapore and domestic market.
-Together the fields are capable of delivering up to 200 BBtud which will allow Premier increased operational flexibility, additional volumes to be supplied to meet growing market share within existing contracts and, when the opportunity arises, to respond to increased Singapore or domestic gas demand.
+Together the fields are capable of delivering up to 200 BBtud.
+This allows Premier increased operational flexibility, additional volumes to be supplied to meet growing market share within existing contracts and, when the opportunity arises, Premier to respond to increased Singapore or domestic gas demand.

 - Kakap field (18.75% non-operated interest)